Edinburgh, Loch Ness and Highlands by train - 3 days

 (please note that if you book the easter tour, we only offer a 4 day tour and not 3 days)

 City Centre Accommodation Options

 All accommodation on this tour is based on staying in a centrally located traditional Scottish family run hotel/guest house in rooms with private shower, toilet, television and tea/coffee making facilities.
 Properties featured on this web page are with 20 minutes walking time of Princes Street.
-During peak season (July and August), other accommodation of equivalent standard may also used; it is essential for customers to get in touch with us first in regards room availability if you have a specific room preference (double/twin/single) during the peak tourist season.
+During peak season (July and August), other accommodation of equivalent standard may also used (incl. quality hostels); it is essential for customers to get in touch with us first in regards room availability if you have a specific room preferences (double/twin/single) during the peak tourist season.

 Standard Package includes value Bed & Breakfast - Elas Guest House (or similar) 1 Star Guest House/small hotel - Bed & Continental Style Breakfast -

 Traditional family run accommodation close to the centre of Edinburgh.
 Our value accommodation offers single, twin, double and multi bedded room options.
 The basic price includes multi bedded accommodation but you can select an upgrade to single, twin or double.
 If you do not select an a room upgrade you will automatically be placed in a multi-bedded room with customers of the same sex.
 These rooms are exceptionally good value for money, especially for single travellers who do not want to pay for single room upgrades, and a great way to meet your fellow travellers.